 To begin with, let’s know what is IMS.
-So IMS stands for IP Multimedia SubSystem.
-The Samsung official community describes IMS to be a general purpose open industry standard.
-IMS service serves for voice and multimedia communicatins over packet-based IP networks.
-Now-a-days you are very familiar with stuffs like VoLTE (Voice over LTE), Wi-Fi calling, VoIP, etc. IMS Service serves as the basic low level foundation for such technologies.
-Some other technologies in the list are Push-To-Talk (PTT), Push-To-View, Video Calling and so on.
+So IMS stands for IP Multimedia Subsystem.
+The Samsung official community describes IMS to be a general-purpose open industry standard.
+IMS service serves for voice and multimedia communications over packet-based IP networks.
+Nowadays you are very familiar with kinds of stuff like VoLTE (Voice over LTE), Wi-Fi calling, VoIP, etc. IMS Service serves as the basic low-level foundation for such technologies.
+Some other technologies on the list are Push-To-Talk (PTT), Push-To-View, Video Calling, and so on.

 The IMS Service Error

 This is the part that we will be giving the most important in this article.
 So you are getting the error popping up in your device every 30 seconds or so and your device is numb.
 Not only that, calls and multimedia services are also crashing.
 These are some basic scenarios when the IMS Service stops or throws some error.
 You’re at the right place to solve this, though.
 Read along as we slowly unveil the cause of this error and then the ways of fixing it.

 As you can guess, there can be multiple causes of this error.
 Let’s have a look at some of them, so that you get a clear picture of why you encountered such an error.

 - Apps not updated: Some of your apps, when outdated, turn incompatible with the services.
 In other words, they are unable to perform at their designated efficiency.
 They throw a lot of errors.
 Also, updates bring some or many patches and bug fixes.
 An outdated application may contain a bug that is the root cause of the error.
 In such a situation, the apps cannot function smoothly and throw an error message.